10 Things Your Employees Need to Know about Health Plans

 7. Preventive care is... free!

 This is good news that most employees don't realize.
-Health plans generally cover 100% of preventive care—regardless of where you stand with your deductible.
+This is one of the patient protections in the Affordable Care Act (I may need to update this one in November.
+TBD).
+Health plans cover 100% of preventive care—regardless of where you stand with your deductible.
 Preventive care typically includes:

 - All well-baby visits